How to Manage Pests

 Several DON’Ts are very important to remember:

-Those who enjoy hiking should determine first whether rattlesnakes are found in that area and under what conditions they might be encountered; however, rattlesnakes may be very sparse or nonexistent in some parts of their range.
-In addition, they can sometimes be transported into areas outside their normal range, either by humans or by natural mechanisms such as flowing water.
-If rattlesnakes are in the area, they will most likely be hidden in rock crevices, under logs, in heavy brush, or in other areas where they are protected, including tall grass, but they can also be found on roads, paths, and other areas where cover is limited.
+Those who enjoy hiking should determine first whether rattlesnakes are found in that area and under what conditions they might be encountered; however, rattlesnakes may be very sparse or nonexistent across parts of their range.
+In addition, they can sometimes be transported into areas outside their normal range, either by humans or by natural mechanisms such as floods.
+If rattlesnakes are in the area, they will most likely be hidden in rock crevices, under logs, in heavy brush, or in other areas where they are protected, including tall grass; but they can also be found on roads, paths, and other areas where cover is limited.
 Be careful when moving brush, wood, logs, or other debris.
 In rattlesnake country, be alert when kneeling down to work in the garden and watch where you step.
 Since rattlesnakes are often well camouflaged and wait quietly for prey, they can be difficult to see.
 In the wild, rattlesnakes should be left alone as they present little potential hazard.
 In fact, more than half of venomous snakebites in the United States occur as a result of a person bothering, handling, or harassing a snake, and approximately half of snakebite patients report ingesting alcohol prior to being bitten.
 Thus, it would seem that one of the key ways to avoid being bitten is to avoid harassing venomous snakes, especially if you are under the influence of alcohol.
 However, rattlesnakes can still present some risk even if they are not being pestered.
-For many people, having them around the home or garden are not acceptable to most people.
-Fortunately, there are ways to minimize the potential hazards.
+For many people, having them around the home or garden is not acceptable.
+Fortunately, there are ways to minimize potential hazards.

-The six species of rattlesnakes found in California are not considered endangered or threatened.
-The California Department of Fish and Game Code classifies rattlesnakes as native reptiles.
-California residents can take rattlesnakes on private lands in any legal manner without a license or permit, although a bag limit of two still applies.
+The nine species of rattlesnakes found in California are not considered endangered or threatened.
+California Department of Fish and Wildlife Code classifies rattlesnakes as native reptiles.
+California residents can take most rattlesnake species on private lands in any legal manner without a license or permit, although a bag limit of two still applies.
 Additionally, the red diamond rattlesnake (C. ruber) is prohibited from being taken or killed by state wildlife regulation.

 Rattlesnakes add to the diversity of our wildlife and are important members of our ecosystem.
 They can reduce the number of disease carrying rodents and other pest species.
-In general, they should be left alone whenever possible, especially in wildland areas.
-Nonpoisonous snakes should be left alone wherever found.
+In general, they should be left alone, whenever possible, especially in wildland areas.
+Nonvenomous snakes should also be left alone wherever found.

 Because of the danger rattlesnakes pose to people, pets, and domestic animals, it can be necessary to exclude or remove them from around homes and gardens.

 One of the best ways to discourage rattlesnakes from inhabiting gardens and homes is to remove suitable hiding places.
 Heavy brush, tall grass, rocks, logs, rotten stumps, lumber piles, and other places of cover should be cleaned up.
-Keep weeds mowed close to the ground or hoe them out completely.
-Since snakes often come to an area in search of prey, eliminating rodent populations, especially ground squirrels, meadow voles, deer mice, rats, and house mice, is an important step in making the habitat less attractive for snakes.
-Rattlesnakes cannot dig burrows but frequently use those dug by rodents.
-After controlling the rodents, fill in all burrows with soil or sod and pack down firmly.
+Keep weeds mowed close to the ground or remove them completely.
+Since snakes are often attracted to areas in search of prey, eliminating rodent populations, especially ground squirrels, meadow voles, deer mice, rats, and house mice, is an important step in making an area less attractive for snakes.
+Rattlesnakes cannot dig burrows but will use those dug by rodents.
+After controlling rodents, fill in all burrows with soil or sod and pack down firmly.

 Snakes can be excluded from an area by installing a snake-proof fence.
 While expensive, fences are often necessary for children’s play areas.
 Be sure to make gates tight fitting and keep vegetation and debris from collecting around the fence.
 Snakes can climb accumulated vegetation and gain access to the top of the fence.
 Check the fence frequently to be sure it has not been damaged in any way.

-Over the years various home remedies have been suggested to repel snakes, such as placing a horsehair rope around your sleeping bag or sprinkling sulfur dust or scattering mothballs around the area to be protected.
-Unfortunately, none of these work.
+Over the years various home remedies have been suggested to repel snakes, such as placing a horsehair rope around your sleeping bag, sprinkling sulfur dust, or scattering mothballs around the area to be protected.
+Unfortunately, none of these remedies work.
 Despite what you may hear, there are no plants that repel snakes.
-Currently several commercially available chemical snake repellents are on the market, but they have not proven to be sufficiently effective to warrant recommendation.
+Currently, several commercially available chemical snake repellents are on the market, but none of them have been proven to work well enough to warrant recommendation.